More South-of-France Offerings

 beans!
 This was delicious with the La Colline red wines.

-We currently have three wines from this estate...
+We had three wines from this estate...

 The 2006 Bergerac Blanc is about 90% Sémillon and 10% Sauvignon Blanc.